zelin/App-Portfolio/README.md

 Deal Bazzar is the biggest discount saving App in Pakistan.
 Through Deal Bazzar you'll find offers, discounts, coupons from popular restaurants, Saloons and food stores etc. All discounts in Deal Bazzar are free and are shown directly on your phone's screen for you to show the cashier.

 ### My Role ###

+Team Lead & Architect for iOS app.
+The application is a startup and my resposibilites included complete structural architecture and development of iOS application.

 ### Technologies ###
 Swift 4 | Firebase | CoreLocation | Hero | SwiftJWT | Alamofire | GoogleMaps | UBER SDK | Mixpanel | Storyboards